You can’t reason with a headless man.

 Every guy in town wants to get with Katrina, Ichabod included.
 The only problem is that Brom is interested in Katrina, in fact he is planning on marrying her.
 Katrina however is enjoying the attention of Ichabod.
 She likes the fact that he is so different from anyone she’s ever met.

-Ichabod is able to to best Brom in every way, by using his brain over brawn.
+Ichabod is also able to to best Brom in every way, by using his brain over brawn.

 Brom catches on to this and tells a horrific story about the Headless Horseman.